 CGAP = Certified Government Audit Professional CGFM = Certified Government Financial Manager CIA = Certified Internal Auditor CICA = Certified Internal Controls Auditor CPA = Certified Public Accountant CRMA = Certification in Risk Mgmt.
-Assurance MS = Master of Science MBA = Master of Business Administration

-ACFE = Association of Certified Fraud Examiners AGA = Association of Government Accountants AICPA = American Institute of Certified Public Accountants ALGA = Association of Local Government Auditors IIA = Institute of Internal Auditors IIC = Institute for Internal Controls OSCPA = Oklahoma Society of Certified Public Accountants The duties and responsibilities of the City Auditor include but are not limited to the following:
+Assurance MS = Master of Science MBA = Master of Business Administration ACFE = Association of Certified Fraud Examiners AGA = Association of Government Accountants AICPA = American Institute of Certified Public Accountants ALGA = Association of Local Government Auditors IIA = Institute of Internal Auditors IIC = Institute for Internal Controls OSCPA = Oklahoma Society of Certified Public Accountants The duties and responsibilities of the City Auditor include but are not limited to the following:

-- Determining whether management has established and complied with procedures and practices to ensure that: - City operations are being conducted efficiently and effectively, in a manner consistent with the intended objectives of the governing body and in compliance with applicable laws and regulations; - Resources including funds, contractual rights, property and personnel are adequately safeguarded; and - Financial and management records and reports disclose fairly, accurately and completely all information that is required by law that is necessary to assess the City's financial position and that is necessary to understand and evaluate the results of operations. - Evaluating and reporting on the adequacy and effectiveness of the internal control structure established and utilized over the payment of municipal funds. - Determining compliance with the Journal Entry of Judgment relating to the Public Safety Sales Tax Funds. - Attending bid opening and verifying the correctness, completeness and accuracy of bids received.
+- Determining whether management has established and complied with procedures and practices to ensure that: - City operations are being conducted efficiently and effectively, in a manner consistent with the intended objectives of the governing body and in compliance with applicable laws and regulations; - Resources including funds, contractual rights, property and personnel are adequately safeguarded; and - Financial and management records and reports disclose fairly, accurately and completely all information that is required by law that is necessary to assess the City's financial position and that is necessary to understand and evaluate the results of operations. - Evaluating and reporting on the adequacy and effectiveness of the internal control structure established and utilized over the payment of municipal funds. - Determining compliance with the Journal Entry of Judgment relating to the Public Safety Sales Tax Funds. - Serving as a Trustee of the Oklahoma City Employee Retirement System. - Receiving, opening, and recording electronic bids as a member of the Bid Committee.